Today all forms of media can be accessed from virtually anywhere. Mass Communication

 well as come away with an in-depth knowledge of the effects of the mass media on society.
 Majors learn how the various fields in mass communication are structured and function, and broaden their understanding of how the media has shifted in a digital landscape.

 This major prepares you for career options, especially in the broadly defined fields

-print and broadcast journalism, new media, advertising, strategic public relations
+of print and broadcast journalism, new media, advertising, strategic public relations

 Journalism and New Media Track

 journalists today and how to effectively communicate in the digital world.

-Learn how to promote products and services, create branding and develop strategies
+Students learn how to promote products and services, create branding and develop strategies

 to reach diverse audiences and drive customers to products.